Physician License Renewal

 The current annual license renewal fee for medical doctors (MDs) and doctors of osteopathic medicine (DOs) is $486*.

-*This amount represents a fee reduction for all licensees for the next two fiscal years (2022 and 2023).
-Effective July 1, 2019, the Board will pay the assessment fee to the Maryland Health Care Commission (MHCC) on behalf of the licensee.
+*This amount represents a fee reduction for all licensees from fiscal year 2022 through fiscal year 2025.
+The Board will pay the assessment fee to the Maryland Health Care Commission (MHCC) on behalf of the licensee through June 30, 2025.
 The rest of the amount includes renewal fee of $436.00 + physician rehabilitation and peer review program fee of $50.00.

 Two-part process to renew